occopus/docs/sphinx/source/user/tutorial-basic.rst

    - ``key_name`` optionally sets the name of the keypair to be associated to the instance.
 Keypair name must be defined on the target nova cloud before launching the VM.
    - ``security_groups`` optionally specifies security settings (you can define multiple security groups in the form of a list) for your VM.
    - ``floating_ip`` optionally allocates new floating IP address to the VM if set to any value.
-   - ``floating_ip`` optionally specifies the name of pool from which the floating ip must be selected.
+   - ``floating_ip_pool`` optionally specifies the name of pool from which the floating ip must be selected.

    For further explanation, read the :ref:`node definition's resource section <userdefinitionresourcesection>` of the User Guide.